-Sling TV offers ESPN, ESPN2, TBS, Fox, and Fox Sports 1, as well as Fox Regional Sports Networks and NBC Sports for local-team broadcasts.
-If you want them all in one package, though, you’ll need to step up to the top-tier Sling Orange + Blue option (basically Sling’s two lower-tier packages combined and offered at a discount) for $40 a month.
+Sling TV offers ESPN, ESPN2, TBS, Fox, and Fox Sports 1, as well as NBC Sports for local-team broadcasts.
+If you want them all in one package, though, you’ll need to step up to the top-tier Sling Orange + Blue option (basically Sling’s two individual packages combined and offered at a discount) for $50 a month.

-Sling TV is available on your iOS or Android device and most streaming devices.
-You can also get a free Roku Express when you subscribe and prepay for two months of Sling TV, or a discounted RCA HDTV Indoor Antenna and AirTV Bundle when you prepay for three months.
+To sweeten the offer, Sling TV typically includes device discounts with prepaid commitments.
+Currently, you can get a free AirTV Mini when you subscribe and prepay two months of Sling TV, or a discounted RCA HDTV Indoor Antenna and AirTV Bundle when you prepay for three months.

-Hulu With Live TV
+Hulu + Live TV

 The league’s official streaming service offers live streams of every regular season out-of-market game, with perks like multi-game viewing (up to four games at once), in-game highlights, and a free subscription to the At Bat Premium app.

 Note the phrase “out-of-market,” though.
 MLB.TV is not a true cord-cutting resource.
 It was really designed as way for transplants—a Red Sox fan living in Seattle, for example—to watch their former home teams.
-Local broadcasts reamain subject to blackout rules, so you won’t be able to watch your hometown ball club live on TV this way.
+Local broadcasts remain subject to blackout rules, so you won’t be able to watch your hometown ball club live on TV this way.